The effect of demagnetization on the susceptibility of single-domain particles and assemblies

-Figure \ref{fig:CompositeSusc} shows resulting nanocomposite susceptibilities obtained from the VSM measurements.
-Here, $\chi_{\textrm{nc,eff}}$ (open circles) is given as-measured, and $\chi_{\textrm{nc}}$ (solid squares) is demagnetisation corrected for nanocomposite sample shape (disk /flat cylinder), cf. Eq. \eqref{eq:chi-ns-eff}.
-The used sample shape demagnetisation factors are calculated according to Ref. \cite{beleggia2005a}.
-The relatively smaller $\chi_{\textrm{nc,eff}}$ of the sample with 44 vol\% is due to its thicker disk size, and, when demagnetisation corrected for the sample shape, the nanocomposite material follows a linear trend for $\chi_{\textrm{nc}}$ in correspondence with Eq. \ref{eq:LinearChi}.
-The theoretic prediction (full line) in Fig. \ref{fig:CompositeSusc}, is based on Eqs. \eqref{eq:ChiRandom} and \eqref{eq:LinearChi}, log-normally distributed maghemite particles with $M_{\textrm{s}} = 303$ kA/m \cite{Zambach2025-MaterialPaper} and a mean diameter of $11\pm4.1$ nm.
-We note that the sample shape demagnetization corrected susceptibilities $\chi_{\textrm{nc}}$ are in agreement with our predictions, despite a slightly larger log-normal distribution width than derived from TEM (4.1 nm vs 3 nm), but this variation is within the experimental uncertainty of the TEM data.
+Figure \ref{fig:CompositeSusc} shows the susceptibilities of the nanocomposites obtained from VSM measurements.
+Here, $\chi_{\textrm{nc,eff}}$ (open circles) is given as-measured, and $\chi_{\textrm{nc}}$ (solid squares) is demagnetization corrected for nanocomposite sample shape (disk /flat cylinder), cf. Eq. \eqref{eq:chi-ns-eff}.
+The sample shape demagnetization factors are calculated according to Ref. \cite{beleggia2005a}.
+When demagnetization corrected for the sample shape, the nanocomposite material follows a close-to-linear trend for $\chi_{\textrm{nc}}$ in correspondence with Eq. \ref{eq:LinearChi}.